gusbus168/DA-401/401-template/README.md

 Week 1: Finalize research question and pull data from EIA, DOE, and BLS Week 2-3: Clean and organize the data pulled
-Week 4: Analyze Solar's generation growth vs. its employment growth; compare against each other Week 5-6: Identify and write up findings — where solar is leading vs. lagging, whether generation is leading vs. jobs Week 6: Draft full report/presentation
+Week 4: Analyze Solar's generation growth vs. its employment growth; compare against each other Week 5-6: Identify and write up findings; where solar is leading vs. lagging, whether generation is leading vs. jobs Week 6: Draft full report/presentation
 Week 7: Revise and finalize report